 A: Goat milk is noted for it’s fats, proteins, and vitamins.
 Your skin will note these wonderful benefits and the naturally occurring glycerin in my soaps.
 I avoid using synthetic ingredients–including dyes, pigments, and additives.
 The only synthetic ingredient in some of my soaps is the fragrance oil used to scent them.
 Commercially made bars have synthetic emollients, fillers, and fragrances.
 In fact, most commercially made bars are detergent-based “soaps,” which means that they are entirely synthetically made.
 This is why you feel like a piece of cardboard after using a commercial bar in your shower.
 Your skin has been stripped of EVERYTHING!

 A: You can use this soap on your face, body, and hands.
-My husband and several customers also use it as a shampoo; however, they admit to having thinner, finer hair.
+I have several customers also use it as a shampoo; however, they admit to having thinner, finer hair.
 Keep in mind that my soaps are NOT tear-free, so do use care when washing your face or shampooing–especially with children.

 I also have a Lady’s and Men’s Shaver soap that has bentonite clay in it to help smooth your skin as you shave.
 And for you dog lovers, there’s the Dirty Dog bar that you can bathe your four-legged companion with, too!